Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 to make it easier to see and diagnose how your gun moves as you press the trigger in dry practice.

-Problems here could also come from not applying your grip technique while dry practicing (or this drill).
+Problems here could also come from not applying your grip technique in dry practice.

 Grip the gun as though you were going to have to fire more shots.